ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/uz_Trajectory/uz_Trajectory.rst

 Configuration
 -------------

-The Trajectory Generator is capable to use different interpolation algorythm between each data point.
+The trajectory generator is able to use different interpolation algorithms between the single data points.
-At the current time only no interpolation (Zero-Order-Hold) oder linear interpolation is implemented.
+Currently, only no interpolation (zero-order hold) or linear interpolation is implemented.

 .. doxygenenum:: uz_Trajectory_interpolation_selection

-Choose the unit of the time base.
+Select the unit of the time base.
-The values for the time are durations, so only values greater zero will lead to correct behavior.
+The values for time are durations, so only values greater than zero will result in correct behavior.

-.. doxygenenum:: uz_Trajectory_YTicks_selection
+.. doxygenenum:: uz_Trajectory_XTicks_selection

-Switch to force the generator to repeat the sequence infinite or an specified amount of repeats.
+Switch to force the generator to repeat the sequence infinitely or a specified number of times.

 .. doxygenenum:: uz_Trajectory_Repeat_selection

-Switch to set the output-behavior.
+Switch for setting the output behavior.
-It is possible to hold the last value or a defined zero when the trajectory has stopped or run through.
+It is possible to hold the last value or a defined zero point when the trajectory has stopped or passed through.

 .. doxygenenum:: uz_Trajectory_Stop_Output_selection

-Config struct to create the Trajectory Generator
+Config struct to create the trajectory generator

 .. doxygenstruct:: uz_Trajectory_config
   :members: